 Is solid ground too comfortable for you?
 I happen to love the stuff.
 But if you’re an adrenaline junkie, why not try a sponsored bungee jump, abseil, paraglide, or skydive?

 Or maybe you know someone who hates the idea of doing one of these things?
 Try convincing them to do it if you raise a certain amount.
 Then ask people to support you and make that person confront their fears – all in the name of a good cause, of course.

 We love getting our kids to explore their creative side.
 Why not tap into your own by making crafts and selling them?

 These could be anything from birthday and Christmas cards to knitted goods or bracelets.
-Or take inspiration from a workshop Cheri di Renzo gave to the children on our after-school program and make tie-dye t-shirts!
+Or take inspiration from a workshop Cheri di Renzo gave on our after-school program and make tie-dye t-shirts.

 Eva Severijns provides a great example of how this type of fundraiser can work.
 At the end of every year, she makes jewellery and sells it.
 The proceeds then go to the charity of her choice.
 In 2018, EduMais was lucky enough to be the beneficiary of her wonderful initiative!

 So get those creative juices flowing and you may be surprised by what you can achieve.

 Everyone has odd jobs that need doing.
 Actually getting round to doing them, however…

 You could help out your neighbours and local community by offering to do these things and donating the fee to EduMais.